IvaP10/StructRAG/README.md

 Standard Retrieval-Augmented Generation (RAG) pipelines break down when faced with structurally dense PDFs, multi-page financial tables, and domain-specific acronyms.

-**DocuMind** is purposely built to solve these challenges.
+**StructRAG** is purposely built to solve these challenges.
 It introduces a multi-backend parsing engine, semantic hierarchical chunking, and parallel dense-sparse (Hybrid) retrieval fused with Reciprocal Rank Fusion (RRF).
 Together with triple-layer background verification, it guarantees responses that are strictly grounded, mathematically verified, and meticulously cited.

 ## Key Features